fregu/workshop-moviebox/instructions/2_editor-syntax-test.md

 ## Prettier

-Prettier is opinionated code formatter for js, json, css, ... which automatically formats your code for you
+Prettier is opinionated code formatter for js, json, css, ... which automatically formats your code for you when saving your file.
+It has some great defaults which is easy to get comfortable with, especially when you dont need to adhere to them your self.

 `yarn add --dev prettier`

 https://prettier.io/docs/en/editors.html
 prettier-atom / prettier-vscode / JsPrettier (sublime)

+You can of course modify the sules you want it to enforce, like remove semi colons, and force single quotes arout strings in this case.

 .prettierrc